Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 -   Do not act until after the non-ambushed characters.

 -   Suffer -2 DV until their action.

--   May only take a Primary *or* Secondary Action on their round--as they are readying their weapons.

 Ambushes are premeditated affairs--requiring setup, planning, and coordination between the party.
 Players cannot suddenly go into combat